Atholl MacGregor: Appointments

 MacGregor served as assistant district commissioner of Southern Nigeria from 1912 to 1914.
 In 1914 he was appointed a police magistrate at Lagos and served in that position for 8 years.
 In 1922, he was appointed as Crown counsel and solicitor-general of Nigeria and served in that position until 1926.
 He was transferred to Trinidad in 1926 and then to Kenya in 1929.
 In both places, he served as the attorney-general.
 He was made a King's Counsel in 1927 while serving in Trinidad.

 In 1933 MacGregor was appointed Chief Justice of Hong Kong in succession to Joseph Horsford Kemp.
 As Chief Justice he was reported to "have won golden opinions on the bench where he has displayed abilities of a high order, whilst socially also he has shown himself to be a man of marked charm of personality."
 In his capacity as Chief Justice of Hong Kong, he also sat as a member of the full court of the British Supreme Court for China in Shanghai.

 MacGregor was knighted in 1935.
 In 1937, he was appointed chairman of a committee to study restoration of allowances to Malayan civil servants.
 He was made a Commander of the Grand Priory in the British Realm of the Venerable Order of the Hospital of St John of Jerusalem in 1940.

 Internment by Japanese during World War II

 MacGregor was interned by the Japanese in Stanley Internment Camp from 1941 to 1945.
 During the time he continued to act as Chief Justice for the internees, including granting a number of divorces.

 MacGregor survived the war, but contracted beriberi in the camp.
 His last official act as Chief Justice was to swear in Franklin Charles Gimson as acting Governor of Hong Kong following the Japanese surrender.

 Death

-MacGregor was carried on to the first hospital ship leaving Hong Kong for England.
+MacGregor was carried on to the first hospital ship, the Highland Monarch, leaving Hong Kong for England.
 He died on 30 October 1945 before reaching the Suez and was buried at sea.

 He is memorialised on his parents' grave in Morningside Cemetery, Edinburgh.